vault5-finance/vault5/vault5/docs/FOUNDER.md

 # 👤 Founder — Bryson Nyaliti (2025)

-Vault5 was founded by Bryson Nyaliti.
+Vault5 began in January 2025.
 The project vision, direction, and stewardship are led by the founder.

 Mission:
 - Discipline builds freedom.
 Vault5 exists to automate good money habits so people can allocate, protect, and grow their capital with confidence.